NWChemEx/WeaklyTypedFloat/docs/source/developer/statement_of_need.rst

 .. note::

    For brevity we will focus on the real FP types.
 Everything we say here readily generalizes to complex FP types as well.
+WTF fully supports complex values, we just don't want to keep bringing it up.

 A fundamental problem in the software engineering of scientific libraries is dealing with FP types.
 Historically, for simplicity many scientific libraries